 At Innotech, performance is our passion.
 Our extensive testing program is ongoing, including third party laboratory testing, on-site testing and regular in-house quality assurance testing.
 For more information about our commitment to performance, click here.

 InnoNova products in common sizes and configurations are NAFS compliant.
-This includes our Tilt + Turn Windows, Fixed Windows, double outswing Terrace Swing Doors, and double or single inswing Terrace Swing Doors, single and double inswing Tilt + Turn Doors, and Tilt + Glide Doors.
+This includes our Tilt + Turn Windows, Fixed Windows, single and double outswing Terrace Swing Doors, and single and double inswing Terrace Swing Doors, single and double inswing Tilt + Turn Doors, and Tilt + Glide Doors.